planety/prologue/docs/route.md

 app.addRoute("/hello", hello)
 ```

-You can also use `seq[httpMetod]` to register same handler but support different http methods.
+You can also use `seq[httpMetod]` to register the same handler but supports mutiple HTTP methods.

 ```nim
 # handler